 If you use originality reports, Google doesn’t save the content that you submit for the report and doesn’t assume ownership of your content.
 That content belongs to you and your students.
-Our responsibility is to keep your data more secure.
-We search for what is publicly available on the web and we don’t permanently store originality reports.
+Originality reports search for what is publicly available on the web.
+They’re not permanently stored.

-G Suite for Education and Assignments meets these rigorous compliance standards:
+Google Workspace for Education Fundamentals meets these compliance standards:

 - Student Privacy Pledge introduced by the Future of Privacy Forum (FPF)